bernd/sea-watch-app/readme.md

 The backend is build with [Laravel 5](https://github.com/laravel/laravel) and is based on [Laravel Framework 5.1 Bootstrap 3 Starter Site](https://github.com/mrakodol/Laravel-5-Bootstrap-3-Starter-Site).
 It is located in the **admin/** directory

-There will be two mobile apps, one for refugees and the other one for SAR Teams the app for refugees.
-Both apps are build with HTML and JS and wrapped with [phonegap](phonegap.com/) to support as many systems as possible.
-The apps are located in the **app_refugee/** & **app_team/** directories
+There will be two mobile apps, one for refugees and the other one for SAR Teams the app for distress calls.
+Both apps are build with Angular and wrapped with [ionic](ionicframework.com/) to support as many systems as possible.
+The apps are located in the **app_refugee/** & **app_spotter/** directories.

+The curent apps in app_spotter and app_refugee will be reimplmented with angular and ionic and will be found seperate repos soon.

 Requirements